FernandoMarcon/dummy_website/README.md

+# Universal Tech Academy
-# Dummy Website for learning Full-Stack Web Development with Flask
+This is a dummy website for learning Full-Stack Web Development with Flask.

 ## Set up virtual environment
 ```Bash